QuickBooks Blog

 Taxation

 S-corps and LLCs also differ in terms of taxation.
 S corporations are pass-through entities, which means the business itself doesn’t pay federal income tax.
-Instead, individual shareholders report income, deductions, and credits through their personal tax income.
+Instead, individual shareholders report income, deductions, and credits through their personal tax returns.

 Management